Pattabb/jsd327-class-repo/final-project-worksheet/readme.md

 ## Project Description

 Using data from an article as well as personal findings, I will be making an interactive map showing the noisiest and quietest places in NYC.
 I plan to use mapbox and a .csv file to import data.
+Also, would like to implement a basic bart chart showing location and Dba levels.

 ## Wireframes